 Travel Service Safaris big cats of africa Kenya June 26 - July 6, 2020

 26th June 2020: Nairobi arrival.
 Transfer to Ole Sereni Hotel.
-Overnight at Ole Sereni Hotel
+Overnight at Emara at Ole Sereni Hotel

 27th June 2020: Tour of Giraffe Center, Karen Blixen Museum, & Sheldrick Elephant Orphanage: Our tour starts at the Giraffe Center, an elevated treetop aerie where we may hand feed giraffes, quite literally face–to–face.
 The Center has a feeding platform where they exchange kisses with visitors for pelleted food.
 Then we will proceed on to the Karen Blixen Museum.
 Karen Blixen Museum is located on the outskirts of Nairobi on Karen road.
 Its history dates back to 1914, during the First World War, with the arrival of Karen Blixen from Denmark.
 At the foot of Ngong Hills, Karen Blixen established herself as a farmer.
 After her departure in 1931, the suburbs retained the commemorative home of Karen.
 The Danish government donated the house, and the surrounding land to Kenya after independence.
 The house was restored by the Danish government, and was used during the filming of "Out of Africa" which immortalized Karen Blixen's book by the same name.
 The museum was opened to the public in 1986.
 From there we will go to the Sheldrick Elephant Orphanage for our visit with the baby elephants.
 Daphne Sheldrick is a world–class conservation figure and the premier authority on the successful raising of milk–dependent infant elephant and rhino orphans.
 During this time the baby elephants are brought out to play and to feed, and visitors can watch and interact with them.
 Wardens are on hand to explain the work of the orphanage and to answer any questions.